Simone Weil: Academic studies

-At the École Normale Supérieure, she studied philosophy, earning her DES (diplôme d'études supérieures, roughly equivalent to an M.A.) in 1931 with a thesis under the title "Science et perception dans Descartes" ("Science and Perception in Descartes").
+Weil finished first in the exam for the certificate of "General Philosophy and Logic" with Simone de Beauvoir finishing second, ahead of the 28 other students, all male.
+In 1931 Weil earned her DES (diplôme d'études supérieures, roughly equivalent to an M.A.), with a thesis titled, "Science et perception dans Descartes" ("Science and Perception in Descartes").
 She received her agrégation that same year.
-Weil taught philosophy at a secondary school for girls in Le Puy and teaching was her primary employment during her short life.